qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

    **Panning the Map with the Arrow Keys and Space Bar**

    You can use the arrow keys to pan the map.
-Place the mouse cursor inside the map area and click on the right arrow key to pan east, left arrow key to pan west, up arrow key to pan north and down arrow key to pan south.
-You can also pan the map using the space bar or the click on mouse wheel: just move the mouse while holding down space bar or click on mouse wheel.
+Place the mouse cursor inside the map area and click on the arrow keys to pan left, right, up and down.
+You can also pan the map by moving the mouse while holding down the space bar or the middle mouse button (or holding down the mouse wheel).

 .. index:: 3D Map view